sonnambulo/generic-bank/APIs/README.md

 these are a few examples of some APIs that are available from SecureCloud (Kubernetes only)
-There is a swagger reference for the SecureCloud (Cloud) APIS here.  https://tufin.github.io/securecloud-api/#/
+There is a swagger reference for the SecureCloud (Cloud) APIs here.  https://tufin.github.io/securecloud-api/#/

 You will have to fill in your applicable for values within each of the provided scripts to work.
-Maybe some day someone with variablized these scripts so these values can be passed as cli arguments and commit these changes to this repo ;)
+Maybe some day someone will variablized these scripts so these values can be passed as cli arguments and commit these changes to this repo ;)

 tenant name - the name of your tenant.
 Ususally is available from your url for securecloud i.e. https://ben-demo-env.securecloud.tufin.io/ tenant name would be ben-demo-en project name - name of your cluster / project which is provided in the upper left hand menu bar of secure cloud